segmentio/segment-docs/src/connections/delivery-overview.md

 Delivery Overview is a visual observability tool designed to help Segment users diagnose event delivery issues for any cloud-streaming destination receiving events from cloud-streaming sources.

-> info "Delivery Overview for Actions destinations is currently in beta"
+> info "Delivery Overview for Action destinations, RETL and Engage Audience Syncs currently in development"
-> This means that Segment is actively developing Delivery Overview features for Action destinations, and some functionality may change before Delivery Overview for Action destinations becomes generally available.
+> This means that Segment is actively developing Delivery Overview features for Action destinations, RETL destinations, Storage destinations, and Engage Audience syncs.
+Some functionality may change before Delivery Overview for these integrations becomes generally available.
 >
 > Delivery Overview is generally available for streaming connections (cloud-streaming sources and cloud-streaming destinations).
 > All users of Delivery Overview have access to the Event Delivery tab, and can configure delivery alerts for their destinations.